HobbyChop/Files/MIDI-PI_USER_MANUAL.md

 ## Introduction

-The MIDI-PI is a portable hardware MIDI file player based on the Raspberry Pi Pico.
-It plays standard MIDI files (.mid, .midi) from an SD card and outputs MIDI data to external synthesizers, sound modules, or MIDI interfaces.
+The MIDI-PI is a portable, standalone hardware MIDI file player designed for musicians, synthesizer enthusiasts, and performers who need reliable playback of MIDI sequences without a computer.
+Built around the Raspberry Pi Pico microcontroller, this compact device reads standard MIDI files from an SD card and sends MIDI data to your synthesizers, sound modules, drum machines, or any MIDI-compatible equipment.
+Whether you're performing live, testing MIDI files, controlling vintage synthesizers, or simply playing back your MIDI compositions, the MIDI-PI provides a dedicated, purpose-built solution with professional features like per-file settings memory, real-time mixing control, and precise MIDI timing.
+It's perfect for anyone who wants the convenience of computer-based MIDI playback in a small, affordable, and easy-to-use hardware package that works anywhere—no laptop required.

 ### Key Features
 - Standard MIDI file playback (Type 0 and Type 1)